isomerpages/ura-lkywcp/index.md

         description: A biennial international award honouring outstanding cities in creating liveable, vibrant & sustainable urban communities.
 The Prize is the only award in the world that looks at the holistic and sustained urban transformation of cities over a period of 10 to 20 years, emphasising liveability, sustainability, vibrancy and quality of life.
         button: About the Prize
         url: /about-the-prize/
-    - infobar:
-        title:
-        subtitle:
-        description: <i>"Through the collective efforts of all cities around the world, we can aspire to learn from one another and truly make an impact in creating a better place for ourselves, and our future generations."</i> <br>– Dr Cheong Koon Hean
-        button:
-        url:
     - infopic:
         title: A global community of urban excellence
         subtitle:
-        description: Over a decade and six cycles, the Prize has seen enthusiastic participation from diverse cities at various developmental stages, and recognised 23 Prize cities that showcase transformative and inspiring stories.
+        description: Over a decade and six cycles, the Prize has seen enthusiastic participation from diverse cities at various developmental stages, and recognised 23 cities that showcase transformative and inspiring stories.
         button: Find out more
         url: /laureate/laureates
         image: /images/features/2023/droogdokkenpark.jpg/
         alt: Antwerp Droogdokkenpark
+    - infobar:
+        title:
+        subtitle:
+        description: <i>"Through the collective efforts of all cities around the world, we can aspire to learn from one another and truly make an impact in creating a better place for ourselves, and our future generations."</i> <br>– Dr Cheong Koon Hean
+        button:
+        url:
     - infopic:
         title: A document of our journey
         subtitle: